camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/google-sheets.md

 Google supports multiple ways to obtain both.
-Refer to the [official Google OAuth documentation](https://developers.google.com/identity/protocols/oauth2) to get up-to-date instructions or see the examples below.
+Refer to the [official Google OAuth documentation](https://developers.google.com/identity/protocols/oauth2) to get up-to-date instructions or refer to the examples below.

 You also enable _Google Sheets API_ and _Google Drive API_ for every client intended to use.
 You can do this from the [Google Cloud API Library](https://console.cloud.google.com/apis/library).